bowlercbtlabs/Juniper-vLabs-Lab-2/README.md

 1) Login to vLabs and Reserve/Launch the Lab (should take a few minutes to start up)
     - https://jlabs.juniper.net/vlabs/portal/zones-policies/
-2) When setup is done, mouse over devices and power them on
+2) When setup is done, bring up
-    - Commands > Power On
-3)